FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_standardClustering/c_st_manageStandardCluster/c_st_Standard_cluster_synchronization.md

 ## Synchronize the cluster from the primary server

-Use the Administration Tool on the primary server to synchronize the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> servers in a Standard Cluster.
+Use the Administration Tool on the primary server to synchronize the {{< SecureTransport/componentshortname  >}} servers in a Standard Cluster.

 > **Note:**
 >